 Alida Scott (nee Morgan)

 Meet Alida Scott (nee Morgan).
-She was one of the first female cadets employed by WA Police in February 1977 after she had just finished school.
+She was one of the first female cadets employed by the WA Police Force in February 1977 after she had just finished school.

 While Alida and Denise Clements (nee Satie) were the first two female cadets, they were employed during the time that female police officers were now permitted to wear uniforms and so cadets also wore the same light blue dress in summer and navy blue dress in winter.

 As a cadet, Alida started in Criminal Records for a short time before becoming the first female to work in the Forensic Fingerprint Section.
 “I loved working in Forensics as I learnt so many interesting things and got opportunities that a lot of other cadets wouldn’t have.”

 When she turned 18, she applied to become a police officer and graduated in Recruit School 3/1978.
 She started in general duties before moving to the PCYC Head Office where she assisted in promoting sports to young females and started the first PCYC Academy of Gymnastics.
 “The PCYC family were incredible and I got to travel and visit them all in various regional locations.”

 After several years with PCYC, Alida returned to general duties which involved guard duty outside of Government House and was then a court orderly at the Beaufort Street Court.